Winning the Innovation Game With Jobs-to-Be-Done Theory

 Customers rarely plan their shopping by conforming to specific segments.
 They take life as it comes, and seek new products or services when they need to complete tasks and activities, resolve problems, avoid certain situations, or achieve goals.

 Christensen thinks that executives should try to understand what the customer wants to accomplish when using a product or a service.
+In other words the unit of analysis should be shifted away from products and customers towards the value the product is bringing to customers.

 He makes the case that to understand what motivates people to act, we first must identify what exactly they need to do.